RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/Analysis_8cpp.md

       return &_results;
     }

+    /// An overload of get_results_ptr() with some additional consistency checks.
     AnalysisData* Analysis::get_results_ptr(str& warning)
     {
       // Call get_results() to make sure everything has been collected properly, but ignore the return value